Mipmapp/SSAAM/replit.md

   - Search/filter uses dedicated search endpoint
   - Pagination buttons: Next/Previous to navigate pages
   - All filtering done server-side for performance
+- **Backend**: `SSAAM_VERCEL_BACKEND_COMPLETE.js` - Complete ready-to-deploy code
+  - Copy and paste into your Vercel backend
+  - Includes all endpoints (existing + 2 new)
+  - Ready for immediate deployment
 - **Performance**: No longer loads all pages - reduces load time and database queries
 - **Image Compression**: 200KB target with 3-attempt retry on upload failure